ConsensusGroup/Haystack/README.md

 * PyFFX (Symmetric encryption package)
 * pyOpenSSL

-It is highly recommended to run a local IRI (IOTA Reference Implementation) node since the loading of the DLP and inbox will be a lot quicker. ~~In the future we will try to write code that will find the fastest nodes from a list of openly available nodes (such as iota.dance) and therefore minimize the need to run a node~~(Recent update).
+It is highly recommended to run a local IRI (IOTA Reference Implementation) node since the loading of the DLP and inbox will be a lot quicker.

 ## Installing
 At the current time the project has been tested to work on MacOS and Ubuntu (19.10 and below), but no Windows Version has yet been tested.
 The project in the future might be rewritten in C++ (depends on library availability).
 To get started follow the instructions as below;